-Heart University aims to be "the go-to online resource" for e-learning in CHD and paediatric-acquired heart disease.
-It is a carefully curated open access library of educational material for all providers of care to children and adults with CHD or children with acquired heart disease, whether a trainee or a practising provider.
+Heart University aims to be 'the go-to online resource' for e-learning in congenital heart disease and paediatric acquired heart disease.
+It is a carefully-curated open access library of educational material for all providers of care to children and adults with congenital heart disease or children with acquired heart disease, whether a trainee or a practicing provider.
 The site provides free content to a global audience in two broad domains:

-- A comprehensive curriculum of training modules and associated testing for trainees. - A curated library of conference and grand rounds recordings for continuing medical education.
+- 1. A comprehensive curriculum of training modules and associated testing for trainees - 2.
+A curated library of conference and grand rounds recordings for continuing medical education